Call us: 01444 237070

 Distant stars

 Choosing the best camera for astrophotography comes down to image quality, budget and whether you want to shoot deep-sky astrophotography with the camera attached to a telescope.
-A DSLR or mirrorless camera are the most versatile choice, while a smartphone is most accessible.
-We’ve updated our best buy cameras for astronomy in 2023, with the latest cameras which are capable of capturing stunning night shots.
+A DSLR or mirrorless camera are the most versatile choice, while a smartphone is of course most accessible.
+We’ve updated our best buy cameras for astronomy in November 2023, with the latest digital cameras, which are capable of capturing stunning night shots.

-A full-frame camera with good low light performance is recommended for wide field of view scenes, where both the foreground and night sky are in view.
+A full-frame camera with good low light performance is ideal for wide field of view scenes, where both the foreground and night sky are in view.
 Full-frame sensors tend to offer better ISO performance over crop sensor or MFT cameras, although the gap is closing with newer models.
+For more detail our guide to Camera Sensor Sizes Explained highlights the strengths of each system and how sensors gather light, and the implications on the final image.

 Virtually any full-frame camera on the market today will be more than capable of capturing great night images, however we’ve selected these models for their tried-and-tested astro capabilities.